header source

 IPOL

-This sets the polarity of the input (Low/High).
-The default is as is.
-It's not clear what this setting is for, but it's actually convenient.
-We will see how to use it later.
+At first glance, it's not clear what this setting is useful for, but it's actually quite handy.
+We'll see how to use it later.

 GPIOx